 There are many more things to do in Belo Horizonte but I didn’t have the time unfortunately.
 However, I left the city charmed by its beauty, vibrancy and wonderful architecture and I wondered why it’s still relatively off-the-beaten-path for visitors to Brazil.
 I, for one, would love to return one day and experience more of BH!

-One more tip: if you’re a fan of nature strolls and modern art, plan a visit to Inhotim park, about an hour’s drive from BH.
+More tips: if you’re a fan of nature strolls and modern art, plan a visit to Inhotim park, about an hour’s drive from BH.
 Read more about Inhotim on Velvet Escape.
 If you love culture and history, be sure to plan a road trip along the Estrada Real from BH to Rio de Janeiro!

 Belo Horizonte can easily be reached by air from all major cities in Brazil.
 From Rio de Janeiro, it’s a short 45-minute flight.
 From the airport, it can take more than an hour to reach the city (depending on traffic).
 Use only official taxis!